Chart Color Schemes

 Mickleham is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-As of the latest Census, Mickleham had 98.4% houses and 1.6% other dwellings, compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Mickleham was 8.8%, with mortgaged dwellings at 68.1% and rented ones at 23.1%.
-The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average, while the median weekly rent was $400, compared to Melbourne metro's $2,000 and $390 respectively.
-Nationally, Mickleham's mortgage repayments exceeded the Australian average of $1,863, and rents were higher than the national figure of $375.
+In Mickleham, as per the latest Census evaluation, 98.4% of dwellings were houses while 1.6% consisted of other types such as semi-detached homes and apartments.
+This contrasts with Melbourne metropolitan area's dwelling structure of 67.9% houses and 32.1% other dwellings.
+Home ownership in Mickleham stood at 8.8%, with mortgaged properties at 68.1% and rented ones at 23.1%.
+The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average, while the median weekly rent was $400 compared to Melbourne metro's $390.
+Nationally, Mickleham's median monthly mortgage repayments exceeded the Australian average of $1,863, and rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing